Export of cryptography from the United States: PC era

+Netscape Navigator Install Disk stating "US and Canada Only - Not For export".
+Since 1954 (ITAR times) Canada is specifically and uniquely exempted from requirements for export licenses for cryptography.

 Encryption export controls became a matter of public concern with the introduction of the personal computer.
 Phil Zimmermann's PGP encryption software and its distribution on the Internet in 1991 was the first major 'individual level' challenge to controls on export of cryptography.
 The growth of electronic commerce in the 1990s created additional pressure for reduced restrictions.
 VideoCipher II also used DES to scramble satellite TV audio.

 In 1989, non-encryption use of cryptography (such as access control and message authentication) was removed from export control with a Commodity Jurisdiction.
 In 1992, an exception was formally added in the USML for non-encryption use of cryptography (and satellite TV descramblers) and a deal between NSA and the Software Publishers Association made 40-bit RC2 and RC4 encryption easily exportable using a Commodity Jurisdiction with special "7-day" and "15-day" review processes (which transferred control from the State Department to the Commerce Department).
 At this stage Western governments had, in practice, a split personality when it came to encryption; policy was made by the military cryptanalysts, who were solely concerned with preventing their 'enemies' acquiring secrets, but that policy was then communicated to commerce by officials whose job was to support industry.

 Shortly afterward, Netscape's SSL technology was widely adopted as a method for protecting credit card transactions using public key cryptography.
 Netscape developed two versions of its web browser.
 The "U.S. edition" supported full size (typically 1024-bit or larger) RSA public keys in combination with full size symmetric keys (secret keys) (128-bit RC4 or 3DES in SSL 3.0 and TLS 1.0).
 The "International Edition" had its effective key lengths reduced to 512 bits and 40 bits respectively (RSA_EXPORT with 40-bit RC2 or RC4 in SSL 3.0 and TLS 1.0).
 Acquiring the 'U.S. domestic' version turned out to be sufficient hassle that most computer users, even in the U.S., ended up with the 'International' version, whose weak 40-bit encryption can currently be broken in a matter of days using a single computer.
 A similar situation occurred with Lotus Notes for the same reasons.